johnlane/random-toolbox/README.md

 make_mediatomb_icons is a Makefile that will download source SVG files and generate icons suitable for use with MediaTomb (http://mediatomb.cc)

+detach is a script wrapper for reptyr with tmux/screen/dtach to simplify detaching processes from the current terminal.

 snippets - the files in this directory contain useful command snippets for shells, databases and other applications.